trimble-oss/devguide/content/development-practises/vcs-standards-git.md

 - Don’t describe the code when writing body.
 Describe the intent and approach.
 - Don’t have any lazy commit messages.
 For e.g: any commit labeled as “Minor Code changes”, “Code Review Comments”, “Code Fixes”, “Cleanup” or similar.
-- Don’t mix white space changes with functional code changes.
+- Don’t mix whitespace changes with functional code changes.
 - Don’t mix two unrelated functional changes.
 - Avoid sending a large new feature in a single giant commit (Recommendation is to do at least one commit every day).